How to Use the Chase Travel Portal: Everything You Need to Know

 Gain Points for Booking

 Every Chase cardholder can earn reward points for making reservations via the portal.
-Moreover, these cards come with a great reward rate, but each one has a different level of available benefits.
-The best of them is the Chase Sapphire Reserve, which gets 10 points for every dollar spent on hotel reservations made through the portal.
-In contrast, reservations made through other channels will earn you only 3 points.
+Moreover, these cards come with attractive reward rates, though each one provides a different level of benefits.
+The best option is the Chase Sapphire Reserve, which earns 8 points per dollar spent on hotel reservations made through the portal, compared to just 4 points on direct bookings.

-Even though other cards won’t bring you 10X points on trips and eating out, they still can be very helpful.
-For example, booking travel with the Chase Sapphire Preferred Card via the Ultimate Rewards Portal earns you 5 points per dollar, plus 3 points for each dollar spent on eating.
-Also, you’ll get $50 in statement credits for the nights booked with the portal.
+Even though other cards don’t offer 10X points on travel and dining, they can still be highly rewarding.
+For instance, booking travel with the Chase Sapphire Preferred Card through the Ultimate Rewards Portal earns you 5 points per dollar, plus 3 points per dollar spent on dining.
+In addition, you’ll receive up to $50 in statement credits for hotel nights booked through the portal.

 Exchange Points with Chase Travel

-When redeeming points for trips booked with Chase, some Ultimate Rewards cards are better than others, with the Ink Business Preferred Credit Card and the Chase Sapphire Preferred Card offering some of the best conversion rate (1.25 cents per bonus point).
-The Chase Sapphire Reserve is even better in this regard, offering 1.5 cents per point.
-This is a significant boost compared to the standard 1/1 rate you would receive if you opt for cashback.
+When redeeming points for trips booked with Chase, some Ultimate Rewards cards provide better value than others.
+Both the Ink Business Preferred Credit Card and the Chase Sapphire Preferred Card offer some of the best conversion rates when redeeming through the portal (1.25 cents per bonus point).
+The Chase Sapphire Reserve goes even further in this regard, giving you 1.5 cents per point.
+This is a significant upgrade compared to the standard 1 cent per point if you opt for cashback.

-This additional value—25% or even 50%—can translate into significant savings, especially if you’ve built up a substantial points balance from a welcome bonus or several large purchases.
+This added value (25% or even 50% more) can translate into major savings, especially if you’ve built up a large points balance from a welcome bonus or major purchases.
 For example, when you earn 50,000 Sapphire Reserve points, you get $500 in cashback.
-But if you use these to travel with Chase’s portal at a 1.5 cents per point rate, you’ll receive $750 instead.
-This feature significantly increases the purchasing power of your points if you’re planning a trip.
+But when redeemed for travel through Chase’s portal at 1.5 cents per point, they’re worth $750 instead.
+This feature dramatically increases the purchasing power of your rewards if you’re planning a trip.

 How to Use the Chase Ultimate Travel Tool to Book Travel?